Division of Transit Services

 Montgomery County assures that no person shall, on the grounds of race, color, or national origin, as provided by Title VI of the Civil Rights Act of 1964 and the Civil Rights Act of 1987, be excluded from the participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity.
 For more information or to file a complaint, please contact the Montgomery County Office of Human Rights.

-Weather permitting, on Monday, July 25, 2016 at 10 a.m., Maryland Department of Transportation's State Highway Administration (SHA) crews will close MD 195 (Carroll Avenue) Bridge over Sligo Creek in Takoma Park in preparation for a long-term bridge rehabilitation project.
+On, July 25, 2016 at 10 a.m., Maryland Department of Transportation's State Highway Administration (SHA) crews closed MD 195 (Carroll Avenue) Bridge over Sligo Creek in Takoma Park for a long-term bridge rehabilitation project.

-During this time, Ride On routes 12 and 13 will follow a detour.
-Buses traveling in both directions will utilize Flower Avenue, Maplewood Avenue, Maple Avenue and Lincoln Avenue to avoid the impacted area on Carroll Avenue.
-This detour is expected to last until early 2018 (around 18 months.)
+During this time, Ride On routes 12 and 13 will follow the detour below.
+Buses traveling in both directions will utilize Flower Avenue, Maplewood Avenue, Maple Avenue and Sligo Creek Parkway to avoid the impacted area on Carroll Avenue.
+Alternate bus stops are noted below in red.
+This detour is expected to last until early 2018.

 This is a BEST VALUE FOR FAMILIES, especially for youth with after school activities (band, cheerleading, sports, jobs, etc.).
 The card is $2 and you can add a monthly pass for $11 to travel on Ride On anywhere, anytime (except the Express Route 70).
 Summer passes can be added for $18.
 Cash value can also be added to ride on the Metrobus, Metrorail, and other regional transit partner systems.